-LAOS™ sapphire is recognized as the premium crystal material for sapphire optics and sapphire lenses
+LAOS™ Sapphire is recognized for being the premium crystal material for sapphire optics and sapphire lenses

-The GTAT Advanced Materials Group, (AMG) has developed a special class of low absorption optical sapphire crystals called LAOS™, which is used for precision sapphire windows, sapphire lenses and sapphire filters.
+The GTAT Advanced Materials Group, (AMG) has developed a special class of sapphire crystals called LAOS, which is used for precision sapphire windows, sapphire lenses and sapphire filters.
 This material has shown the lowest absorption of all commercial sapphire materials available on a worldwide basis.

 LAOS high-performance sapphire lens material was developed to address the high energy fluence requirements of High Energy Laser (HEL) windows and other critical, low absorption optical applications.
 This sapphire lens material is manufactured in a proprietary process which eliminates almost all intrinsic photon absorption in the bulk sapphire material.
 The material has been tested with Photothermal Common-path Interferometry and has shown less than 25 ppm of bulk absorption at 1064 nm.
 LAOS is offered with superior crystal lattice structure with refractive index in the 0.02 PV range.
 LAOS is ultra-high purity and is ideally suited for UV applications where solarization affects other sapphire materials.
 LAOS material can be optimized for different wavelengths of interest in the spectral range of 250 nm to 4.5 microns.